joeyhage/aws-solutions-architect-associate-notes/README.md

 ## Symbols

-- There are some symbols used throughout the documentation: (TODO)
+- There are some symbols used throughout the documentation:

   | Symbol | Description                                        |
   | :----: | -------------------------------------------------- |